 Transfer your pension to Tuleva

-To get the most out of Tuleva, transfer all the units in your existing pension fund(s) to Tuleva and redirect future contributions.
-No one knows which fund will provide the best return over your lifetime, but you can be sure you’ll save as much as possible on fees, and those savings will, in turn, earn you a return over time.
-Many of the Tuleva team and founding members, including myself, have already transferred all their pension assets to the Tuleva World Shares Pension Fund
+You’ll get the most out of Tuleva if you transfer all the pension fund units you’ve accumulated so far and also redirect your future contributions to a Tuleva fund.
+No one knows which fund will give the best return over your lifetime, but you can be sure you’re saving as much as possible on fees and commissions.
+And those savings will, in turn, earn you returns in the long term.
+I’ve already transferred all my pension assets to Tuleva World Stocks Pension Fund – as far as I know, the rest of Tuleva’s team and its founding members have done the same.

 Tuleva World Stocks Pension Fund